openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

     };
 };
 ```
 In this simplified EDL example, the function takes one pointer-to-void parameter.
 Remember that the primary benefit of using supported types in the EDL is that the generated boiler-plate code performs the necessary and secure marshaling for the developer.
-When you specify that a parameter is `user_check`, you are signaling to oeedger8r that your application code is going to perform the marshaling.
+When developers specify that a parameter is `user_check`, they are signaling to oeedger8r that their application code will perform the marshaling.
 (Two examples of when custom marshaling is helpful are 1) when data formats are dynamic, and 2) when sharing large blocks of memory -- custom marshaling avoids the boiler-plate code's intermediate copying of data into safe in-enclave buffers.)

 > We'd like to stress that a secure best practice for enclave interfaces is to _avoid_ custom marshaling.
-But we understand that there may be cases where avoiding it is impractical, so in these sections we will help you do it safely.
+But we understand that there may be cases where avoiding it is impractical, so in these sections we will help developers do it safely.

 The ecall function implementation below has several problems.
 We will be correcting this code as we move through the material.
 The general impetus for custom marshaling in this sample code is to avoid expensive intermediate copying of shared memory introduced by the oeedger8r's generated code.
 (Data passed to `render_data()` is "flat", that is, the data format is non-referential and thus non-_self_-referencing.
 These attributes reduce threats to enclaves from untrusted data streams.
 More on this in the following sections.)